 Maridel Williams earned a B.A. in Management & Human Resources from Trevecca Nazarene University and a Masters in Civic Leadership from Lipscomb University.
 After raising a family, a career in business and a call to ministry, Maridel has found her life’s calling in empowering the potential in women affected by addiction, abuse, abandonment and incarceration.
 Serving as CEO of the growing non-profit agency, she leads staff members and community volunteers who provide educational opportunities to pre-release ex-offenders, as well as resources, mentoring and an ever-growing array of re-entry services to help facilitate the success of their clients after release.
 She married her high school sweetheart, John, a long time ago.
 They have three married children, nine of the most brilliant grandchildren on the planet, and even a great-grand as of Aug 28!

 While not at Doors of Hope, Maridel and her husband enjoy trips to the beach and touring the backroads on their Harley every time they get a chance.

 CHIEF OPERATING OFFICER, DIRECTOR OF POST-RELEASE PROGRAM

 Jackie Miller has been with Doors of Hope since July of 2013.
-She graduated from Western Kentucky University with dual certification in Elementary Education and Special Education K-1 and taught for 15 years before joining the DOH staff.
+She graduated from Western Kentucky University with dual certification in Elementary Education and Special Education K-12 and taught for 15 years before joining the DOH staff.
 Jackie married her college sweetheart 23 years ago and is a mother to triplets that have just finished their first year in college.
 Her responsibilities at Doors of Hope include overseeing general operations on a day to day basis, Director of the Re-entry Program (post release), grant administrator, serving as Agency Director in the Executive Director’s absence, and overseeing the MTSU interns.

 In her spare time, she enjoys spending time with her family and friends.